-- Check hoses for signs of deterioration, especially the sea water hoses. - Remove and clean livewell and washdown pump sea water strainers, as needed.
-Spray pumps and thru-hull valves with a metal protector periodically. - Drain and clean the fishboxes and livewells after each use. - Operate all thru-hull valves at least once a month to keep them operating properly.
+- Check hoses for signs of deterioration, especially the sea water hoses. - Spray pumps and thru-hull valves with a metal protector periodically. - Drain and clean the livewell after each use. - Operate all thru-hull valves at least once a month to keep them operating properly.

 If a hose ruptures or leaks, turn off pump immediately.
 Keep the thru-hull valve closed when performing service on a sea water system.